ddigiorg/simple-cortex/README.md

   - Retrieve synapse addresses of active neurons

 ## Future Improvements
-- Upgrade compute-system and compute-program to use cl2.hpp
 - Benchmark performance vs. NUPIC, Ogmaneo, and LSTM
 - Upgrade algorithms to allow for observing and learning from scalar data vectors
 - Upgrade algorithms to allow neurons to share similar dendrites